Sustainable Cup Project

 Our program focuses on Nicaragua and Honduras.
 These two coffee growing countries are at the highest risk of crop loss due to environmental changes.
-The Sustainable Cup Project establishes seedling nurseries in these two countries, currently helping 500 farmers in Nicaragua and 95 farmers in Honduras.
+The Sustainable Cup Project establishes seedling nurseries in these two countries.
+Since 2018, the program has renovated 440,000 coffee trees annually in both countries.

 The replanted hybrid coffee trees are higher yielding, more disease and drought resistant, and reduces the reliance on chemicals, resulting in better health for the farmers and environment.